yortchMx/Study/README.md

 to verify the solution with unittests.
 I'll create a requirements.txt file and will try to follow good practices.
-I'll use flake8 to practice PEP8 standards when feasible
+I'll use flake8 to practice PEP8 standards when feasible Not all solutions will have unittest, but all in MAIN will be something that passed in leetcode the submission

 ## CODE HIERARCHY
 - Each leetcode problem solution is located in its own file.